srsree/Mahiti-MySql2Postgres/README.rst

 ========================================================================================
-py-mysql2pgsql - A tool for migrating/converting/exporting data from MySQL to PostgreSQL
+mysql2postgres - A tool for migrating/converting/exporting data from MySQL to PostgreSQL
 ========================================================================================

-This tool allows you to take data from an MySQL server (only tested on 5.x) and write a PostgresSQL compatible (8.2 or higher) dump file or pipe it directly into your running PostgreSQL server (8.2 or higher).
+This tool allows you to take data from a MySQL server (tested on 5.x and later) and write a PostgreSQL-compatible (8.2 or higher) dump file, or pipe it directly into your running PostgreSQL server (8.2 or higher).

 .. attention::
    Currently there is no support for importing `spatial data from MySQL